entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 12. Lateral plate: narrow (0); broad (1).
 > Zhu (1996), Character 50; Jia *et al.* (2010), Character 5; Pan *et al.* (2018), Character 50; Wang and Zhu (2018), Character 12; Liu *et al*.
 (2023), Character 12; Plax and Lukševičs (2023), Character 12; Luo *et al*.
 (2025), Character 12.

-> - This character is scored contingently on the state of the previous Character. **The width of the lateral plate attaining to 1/3 of the skull roof width is coded as 'broad'.**
+> - This character is scored contingently on the presence of the lateral plate, Character 11 herein. **The width of the lateral plate attaining to 1/3 of the skull roof width is coded as 'broad'.**

 > - The coding of *Zhujielepis* is ?.
 > - The coding of *Yangfanyu* is 1.